Looking at Art in the Digital Age

 Omar Kholeif pushes forward our rapidly evolving understanding of contemporary art in the digital age.
 Goodbye, World! is an essential survey of the widening field of digital forms and formats and the growing number of artists that give this art its expression.
 Moreover, it is a fresh and necessary exploration of the very ontology of the work of art that digital movements force us to reevaluate.

-Assistant Dean and Director of Communications and Public Programs, Harvard University Graduate School of Design
+Ken Stewart, Assistant Dean and Director of Communications and Public Programs, Harvard University Graduate School of Design